Heights on square of modular curves: Height of modular curves and the various

-where $N$ is any fixed integer larger than $1$ and $\overline{[N]_* Y}$ denotes the schematic closure in ${\cal X}$ of the image $[N]_* Y$ of $Y$ by multiplication by $N$ in the generic fiber $X ={\cal X}_K$.
-This normalized height, which is a direct generalization of the classical notion of N\'eron-Tate height for points, is known not to depend neither on the model ${\cal X}$ of $X$, nor the extension ${\cal F}$ of $F$, nor its hermitian structure (and not on $N$), so that the notation $\hat{\height}_{F} (\cdot )$ is unambiguous.
-We refer to~\cite{Ab97}, Proposition-D\'efinition~3.2 of Section~3 and references therein for more details.
-We will actually use the extension of the two inequalities~(\ref{Zhang}) to the case where the heights and essential minima are those given by the limit process defining N\'eron-Tate heights, cf. Th\'eor\`eme~3.4 of~\cite{Ab97}.
+where $N$ is any fixed integer larger than $1$ and ${[N^n ] Y}$ is the image of $Y$ under multiplication by $N^n$ in $X$.
+This normalized height, which is a direct generalization of the classical notion of N\'eron-Tate height for points, is known not to depend neither on the model ${\cal X}$ of $X$, nor the extension ${\cal F}$ of $F$, nor its hermitian structure (and not on $N$), so that the notation ${\height}_{F} (\cdot )$ is finally unambiguous.
+We refer to~\cite{Ab97}, Proposition-D\'efinition~3.2 of Section~3 for more details.
+We will actually use the extension of the two inequalities~(\ref{Zhang}) and~(\ref{ZhangBis}) to the case where the heights and essential minima are those given by the limit process defining N\'eron-Tate height (which is known to be non-negative on points) that is, with obvious notations

+see Th\'eor\`eme~3.4 of~\cite{Ab97}.
+As we will see in Section~\ref{greenzhang} and below, Moret-Bailly theory allows, under certain conditions, to interpret N\'eron-Tate heights as Arakelov projective heights (that is, without going through limit process).